bjornpagen/bjornpagen.com/day-7806/en_US.md

 Yesterday I wrote [[hello world]] but I had to recommit the article today, so that's why it says it was created today.

+# Tidbits

+- Found (this cool site)[https://effectindex.com/] on Hacker News about psychedelics.